wessberg/cjstoesm/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_START -->

-> A Custom Transformer for Typescript that transforms Node-style CommonJS to tree-shakeable ES Modules
+> A CLI and Custom Transformer for Typescript that transforms Node-style CommonJS to tree-shakeable ES Modules

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_END -->